mendix/docs/content/appstore/general/app-store-content.md

 7. Add the component into the app directory as follows:

+   * If it is a widget, add it into the **widgets** folder
    * If it is an *.mxmodule* file, add it into the **modules** folder – you need to create this folder if it is not present

-   * If it is an *.mpk* file for a widget, add it into the **widgets** folder

 8. In Studio Pro, go to **App** > **Synchronize App Directory** on the menu bar.

 9. Wait until the synchronization is finished.
-You can find the added module in the **App Explorer**, and you can find the added widget in the **Toolbox**.
+You can find the added widget in the **Toolbox** and you can find the added *.mxmodule* in the **App Explorer**.

 ## 4 Using Content in Studio Pro

 After you download a component, you can use the component in your app.

-{{% alert type="info" %}}
-For more information on how a component works, check the **Documentation** tab on the page of the component in the Marketplace.
+For detailed information on how a component works, check the **Documentation** tab on the page of the component in the Marketplace.
-{{% /alert %}}

 ![Documentation tab](attachments/app-store-content/widget-documentation.png)